Posted on Thursday, May 16th, 2024 at 9:00 am

 Retirement benefits: If you’re close to retirement age when your LTD benefits end, you may need to tap into your retirement savings or apply for Social Security retirement benefits to replace your income.

 It’s essential to plan for the possibility that your long-term disability benefits may end before you’re able to return to work.
-Having a financial strategy can help ensure you have the resources needed to support yourself and your family.
+A financial strategy can help ensure you have the resources to support yourself and your family.

 Protect Your Income With Long-Term Disability Insurance